redking/dzr-redux-workshop/src/exercises/exercise1.md

 ## Solution

-Switch to the branch `ex1-solution` on GitHub and look at the files `src/index.js`, `src/components/ChatRoom.js` and `src/reducers/index.js` (or stash your changes and merge it into your master)
+Switch to the branch `ex1-solution` on GitHub and look at the files `src/index.js`, `src/components/ChatRoom.js` and `src/reducers/index.js` (or stash your changes and checkout the solution branch)

 Note that in this example Redux *adds* complexity, rather than simplifying the application.
 This is because the example is intentionally naive and only for illustrative purposes; in the real world, Redux would be overkill for such an application.